Improve Your English with ESL News Stories

 What is in a lesson?

-Most lessons include a story, audio, vocabulary, activities, and discussion questions.
+Most lessons include a story, listening, vocabulary, activities, and discussion questions.

 Do I need to do every activity?